Ridgewood Estate Tax Planning Lawyers

 Residents of New Jersey face the highest estate and inheritance tax burden in the country.
 Fortunately however, there are a number of estate planning tools that can reduce or eliminate the need to pay New Jersey and federal estate taxes.

-Since 1975, the Ridgewood estate tax planning attorneys at the law firm of Michael A. Manna & Associates have practiced in the estate planning area.
+Since 1975, the Ridgewood estate tax planning attorneys at the law firm of The Manna Helmy Law Group have practiced in the estate planning area.
 Our services include estate tax planning and gifting strategies that can reduce state taxes and protect assets.

 A Personalized Estate Tax Reduction Plan

-The lawyers at Michael A. Manna & Associates have developed estate tax reduction plans for many clients in New Jersey and New York, including many large estates involving complex assets.
+The lawyers at The Manna Helmy Law Group have developed estate tax reduction plans for many clients in New Jersey and New York, including many large estates involving complex assets.
 Our firm will review your financial situation and your desires for your family.
 We can create a plan using various legal vehicles such as living trusts and gifting to reduce or eliminate your potential estate tax.

 For example, large gifts made shortly before death can save a large amount of New Jersey estate tax.
 Since New Jersey has no gift tax and the IRS has a $5 million lifetime gift tax/estate tax exemption, significant New Jersey taxes can be saved with this method.
 Proper analysis of capital gains tax ramifications and other considerations must be done before hand.
 Such opportunities should always be explored.